Consensys/qubernetes/README.md

 ## Quickest Start

-1. Installs [Kind](https://kubernetes.io/docs/setup/learning-environment/kind/) a tool for running Kubernetes in Docker
-2. Delete existing kind cluster
-3. Creates a new kind cluster
-4. Deploys a 7 node quorum network configured to use Tessera as the Transaction Manger, and IBFT as the consensus algorithm.

 ```bash
 $> ./quickest-start.sh
 ```

+This:

+1. Installs [Kind](https://kubernetes.io/docs/setup/learning-environment/kind/), a tool for running Kubernetes in Docker
+2. Deletes any existing Kind cluster
+3. Creates a new Kind cluster
+4. Deploys a 7 node quorum network configured to use Tessera as the Transaction Manger, and IBFT as the consensus algorithm.

-### 🎥 Step 1 start kind k8s cluster (bottom screen) & deploy 7nodes (IBFT & Tessera)
+### 🎥 Step 1: Start Kind k8s cluster (bottom screen) & deploy 7nodes (IBFT & Tessera)
 [![qubes-7nodes-kind](docs/resources/7node-kind-to-pending-play.png)](http://blog.libbykent.com/action-time/7node-kind-to-pending.webm)

-### 🎥 Deploy a public and private transaction from node1
+### 🎥 Step 2: Deploy a public and private transaction from node1
 continued from above
 [![qubes-7nodes-run-contract](docs/resources/7node-run-contracts-play.png)](http://blog.libbykent.com/action-time/7node-run-contracts.webm)

-### 🎥 Attach to the geth console
+### 🎥 Step 3: Attach to the geth console
 continued from above
 part 1 attach to geth from inside the container part 2 use helper `./geth-attach node1`